streetcomplete/StreetComplete/README.md

   * Separate deletion of quest and map tile cache
   * Adjust location update intervals
   * Log reader (not a setting, but it's in the menu)
-  * Expert mode that enables capabilities, some of which can be dangerous when used by unexperienced OSM contributors
+  * Expert mode that enables capabilities, some of which can be dangerous when used by inexperienced OSM contributors
-    * Directly edit tags, with suggstions from iD and last used values
+    * Directly edit tags, with suggestions from iD and last used values
     * Add nodes everywhere, either free-floating or as part of a single way
     * Delete free-floating nodes
+    * Additional "other answers"
+      * tag highways as private
+      * tag highways as under construction (with finish date)
-    * Additional "other answers" for tagging paths as private or under construction, or buildings as demolished
+      * tag buildings as demolished
+      * add time-dependent maxspeed
     * Allow moving nodes that are part of a way (including a clear warning about changing geometry)
     * Allow disabling and moving the note quest
     * Allow closing notes